Best Of17 min read

 • Gets expensive fast at Professional and above

-• Some features are locked behind higher tiers in frustrating ways
+• Some features feel gated behind higher tiers in frustrating ways

 • Can feel like overkill for a 2–3 person operation